After returning from Morocco I put together a list on the top things to do in Marrakech.

 Things to do in Marrakech: watch snake charming

 So why not try Morocco if you haven’t been there before?
 It’s about the same distance from Europe as the Canary Islands.
 Yet Morocco is very different, as a part of Sahara and North Africa and as a Berber and Arab country.

 The Pink City of Marrakech

 Marrakech, the pink desert city

 Marrakech is the city that originally gave its name to Morocco.
-It is a pink city in the middle of the desert and it all looks best in evening light.
+It is a pink city far away in the desert that looks best in evening light.

 The Top Sights of Marrakech on the Map

 Marrakech is located in the heart of Morocco, in the desert between the Atlas mountains and the Atlantic coast.
 You can see the location of Marrakech on the map if you zoom out my map a little bit.

 It’s a fairly big city with a population of just over a million.
 The best time to travel are the winter months when the day temperature is mainly between 20-25 centigrade (about 28 in early November when I was visiting).
 Summers are a too hot time to visit as it can get up to +45.